TheisFerre/go-grepper/README.md

 go-grepper match file <file name> <regex pattern>
 ```

-As an example, we can use the file `lorem-imsum.txt` in this repository to find all the cases that matches the following regex pattern `[E|e]rat dolor`.
+As an example, we can use the file `lorem-ipsum.txt` in this repository to find all the cases that matches the following regex pattern `[E|e]rat dolor`.
 Which means that the first letter E can be upper or lowercase and then it should match the rest exact.

 ```bash
 go-grepper match file lorem-ipsum.txt '[E|e]rat dolor'